ResearchComputing/HPC_software_dev_course/hpc_profiling/README.md

 module load allinea
 ```

-Step 3: Compile the "wave_c.c"
+Step 3: In the directory where you downloaded `wave.c`

 ```
 make
 ```

-Step 4: Run map on the executable:
+Step 4: If successful, this will result in the executable `wave_c`.
+Run map on the executable:

 ```
  map --profile mpirun -np 4 ./wave_c 3